Company headquarters and server location - both must be right for data protection

 A server location in the EU is a good start.
 Beyond that, however, it also depends on who owns the server on which the data is stored.

-If this is your own server, whether in your own data center or in a co-location solution, no special questions arise: you have your own IT, which must be designed with technical and organizational measures in place so that it functions in compliance with data protection requirements.
+If they sit on a server owned by the data processor themselves, whether in their own data center or in a co-location solution, no special questions arise.
+The business has its own IT, which must be designed with technical and organizational measures in place so that it functions in compliance with data protection requirements.

 But a lot of data and applications live in the cloud these days.
 And "cloud" is first of all just the name for a computer that is owned by someone else.
 The cloud operator thus processes data for a third party: a case of commissioned processing.
 This process does involve a transfer of personal data.

 A data transfer to a third country such as the USA is not only present when someone actively sends data, but also when they enable access to the data from the third country.
-A simple example: if I set read rights concerning a directory on a server located in the EU in such a way that the data on it can be accessed from the USA, then I am transferring data.
+A simple example: if a company sets read rights concerning a directory on a server located in the EU in such a way that the data on it can be accessed from the USA, then I am transferring data.

 But that's exactly what happens when one processes data in a cloud that belongs to a US company.
 And that also includes companies whose parent company is based in the USA.
 This is because these companies are subject to very extensive obligations to disclose data to US security and investigative authorities under US law, in particular the Patriot Act and the Cloud Act.
 Whether the data is physically stored in the USA or the EU is irrelevant.